Rogdham/pyzstd/index.rst

 .. py:function:: compress_stream(input_stream, output_stream, *, level_or_option=None, zstd_dict=None, pledged_input_size=None, read_size=131_072, write_size=131_591, callback=None)

-    A fast and convenient function, it compresses *input_stream* and writes the compressed data to *output_stream*.
-It doesn't close the streams.
+    A fast and convenient function, compresses *input_stream* and writes the compressed data to *output_stream*, it doesn't close the streams.

     If input stream is ``b''``, nothing will be written to output stream.

+    This function tries to zero-copy as much as possible.
+If the OS has read prefetch and write buffer, it may perform the tasks (read/compress/write) in parallel to some degree.

     The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.